truenas/documentation/content/SCALE/SCALETutorials/Apps/AppSecurity/CloudflareTunnel.md

 Enter the two environment variables in **Name** as *OVERWRITECLIURL* and *OVERWRITEHOST*.

-Enter the address for the Cloudflare Tunnel configured above in **Value**, for example *nextcloud.example.com*.
+Enter the address for the Cloudflare Tunnel, configured above in **Value**, for example *nextcloud.example.com*.

 {{< trueimage src="/images/SCALE/Apps/NextcloudEnviromentVariables.png" alt="Nextcloud Environment Variables" id="Nextcloud Environment Variables" >}}